 Laser devices draw a fair amount of power so it is well advised to use a high quality “Alkaline” battery such as Duracell or Energiser.
 Do not be tempted to use a low cost Heavy Duty or Super Heavy duty battery, they will discharge pretty quickly, the best value for money are the alkaline, they cost a little more but last much, much longer.

-Rechargeable batteries of whatever type do not last forever and for a laser level that is used regularly (two to three times a week) I would expect to get three to five years or so of service out of it so checking the cost of a replacement pack when purchasing your laser in the first place is a good idea.
+Rechargeable batteries of whatever type do not last forever.
+So, for a laser level that is used regularly, I would expect to get three to five years of service.
+Checking the cost of a replacement pack when purchasing your laser in the first place is a good idea.